ecilasun/tinysys/software/SDK/hardware.md

-	DEVICE_LEDS 0x80010000 - 0x8001FFFF Debug LEDs: 4 LEDs that are on board the device, suitable for simple debugging purposes DEVICE_VPUC 0x80020000 - 0x8002FFFF VPU fifo: Command fifo for the video processing unit (VPU) DEVICE_SPIC 0x80030000 - 0x8003FFFF SPI fifo: Command fifo for the SPI device tied to the SDCard controller DEVICE_XADC 0x80040000 - 0x8004FFFF ADC fifo: Command fifo for the digital/analog converter, used to read FPGA temperature DEVICE_DMAC 0x80050000 - 0x8005FFFF DMA fifo: Command fifo for the DMA controller, used to set up memory transfers DEVICE_USBA 0x80060000 - 0x8006FFFF USB fifo: Command fifo for the SPI device tied to the USB host chip DEVICE_APUC 0x80070000 - 0x8007FFFF APU fifo: Command fifo for the audio unit, used to control audio playback DEVICE_MAIL 0x80080000 - 0x8008FFFF Mailbox: A 4Kbyte word addressible uncached memory region used to store task state for the scheduler
+	DEVICE_LEDS 0x80010000 - 0x8001FFFF Debug LEDs: 4 LEDs that are on board the device, suitable for simple debugging purposes DEVICE_VPUC 0x80020000 - 0x8002FFFF VPU fifo: Command fifo for the video processing unit (VPU) DEVICE_SPIC 0x80030000 - 0x8003FFFF SPI fifo: Command fifo for the SPI device tied to the SDCard controller DEVICE_DMAC 0x80040000 - 0x8004FFFF DMA fifo: Command fifo for the DMA controller, used to set up memory transfers DEVICE_USBA 0x80050000 - 0x8005FFFF USB fifo: Command fifo for the SPI device tied to the USB host chip DEVICE_APUC 0x80060000 - 0x8006FFFF APU fifo: Command fifo for the audio unit, used to control audio playback DEVICE_MAIL 0x80070000 - 0x8007FFFF Mailbox: A 4Kbyte word addressible uncached memory region used to store task state for the scheduler
-	DEVICE_UART 0x80090000 - 0x8009FFFF UART: I/O port used to read from and write data to the UART device tied to the ESP32-C6 module
+	DEVICE_UART 0x80080000 - 0x8008FFFF UART: I/O port used to read from and write data to the UART device tied to the ESP32-C6 module
-	DEVICE_CSR0 0x800A0000 - 0x800AFFFF CSR0: The 4Kbyte memory mapped CSR file for hardware thread zero
+	DEVICE_CSR0 0x80090000 - 0x8009FFFF CSR0: The 4Kbyte memory mapped CSR file for hardware thread zero
-	DEVICE_CSR1 0x800B0000 - 0x800BFFFF CSR1: The 4Kbyte memory mapped CSR file for hardware thread one
+	DEVICE_CSR1 0x800A0000 - 0x800AFFFF CSR1: The 4Kbyte memory mapped CSR file for hardware thread one
-	DEVICE_CSR2 0x800C0000 - 0x800CFFFF CSR2: The 4Kbyte memory mapped CSR file for hardware thread two
+	DEVICE_DEV1 0x800B0000 - 0x800BFFFF Unused - reserved for future use / do not access
+	DEVICE_DEV2 0x800C0000 - 0x800CFFFF Unused - reserved for future use / do not access
-	DEVICE_DEV1 0x800D0000 - 0x800DFFFF Unused - reserved for future use / do not access
+	DEVICE_DEV3 0x800D0000 - 0x800DFFFF Unused - reserved for future use / do not access
-	DEVICE_DEV2 0x800E0000 - 0x800EFFFF Unused - reserved for future use / do not access
+	DEVICE_DEV4 0x800E0000 - 0x800EFFFF Unused - reserved for future use / do not access
-	DEVICE_DEV3 0x800F0000 - 0x800FFFFF Unused - reserved for future use / do not access
+	DEVICE_DEV5 0x800F0000 - 0x800FFFFF Unused - reserved for future use / do not access
 ```

 ### Memory arbitration